dewaangmathur/Your_Code_Helper/README.md

 # Copilot Extension

-The Copilot Extension is a Visual Studio Code extension that provides intelligent code completions using the Groq API.
+The Copilot Extension is a Visual Studio Code extension that provides intelligent code completions using the AI21 LABS API.
 It supports Python, C, and C++ languages.

 ## Features